Konstantin Eriksen, Guest Writer

 You have to find what inspires you.
 I find inspiration in music, nature, hiking in the mountains, travel… anything but boring routines.
 Once you begin to walk this path, opportunities begin to open up.
 Better relationships, better ways to make money, more inner peace, fewer problems.
 In a word, more happiness!

 About the Author

 Konstantin Eriksen is a philosopher and a 32-year-old former stock-trader, long-time natural health researcher, neigong enthusiast and fledgling internet entrepreneur.
-In my spare time, he enjoy hiking, music, mountaineering, meeting interesting women, studying whatever interests him and Piazzolla.
+In my spare time, I enjoy hiking, music, mountaineering, meeting interesting women, studying whatever interests me and Piazzolla.
 Please visit his excellent blog, Life-Sucks.

 This article is offered under Creative Commons license.
 It’s okay to republish it anywhere as long as attribution bio is included and all links remain intact.